pixist/pixist.github.io/PRD.md

 # Planning Guide

-A collaborative vocal training platform that enables remote music instruction by allowing instructors to program melodic sequences that play exclusively on the student's device, facilitating real-time vocal assessment over video calls.
+A collaborative vocal training platform that enables remote music instruction through room-based sessions where instructors and students can switch roles freely, with multi-language support and visual range indicators for effective vocal training over video calls.

 **Experience Qualities**:
 1. **Focused** - Interface prioritizes the essential controls needed for efficient vocal training sessions without clutter or distraction
 2. **Responsive** - Touch-optimized for mobile devices with immediate audio feedback and clear visual state changes
 3. **Intuitive** - Role-based interfaces that reveal only relevant controls, making the workflow instantly understandable
+4. **Collaborative** - Room-based sessions allow multiple users to join and switch roles dynamically

-**Complexity Level**: Light Application (multiple features with basic state) This is a focused tool with real-time audio synthesis, role management, sequence programming, and state persistence, but doesn't require accounts or complex data structures.
+**Complexity Level**: Light Application (multiple features with basic state) This is a focused tool with real-time audio synthesis, room management, role management, multi-language support, sequence programming, and state persistence, but doesn't require accounts or complex data structures.

 ## Essential Features

+### Room Creation and Joining
+- **Functionality**: Users can create a new room or join an existing room by entering a room ID, with language selection at entry
+- **Purpose**: Establishes a shared training session context where instructor and student can collaborate
+- **Trigger**: App load
+- **Progression**: Landing screen → Language selection → Room ID input or create → Join room → Role selection
+- **Success criteria**: Room ID is generated/validated, users can share room codes, language preference is saved

+### Multi-Language Support
+- **Functionality**: Interface supports English, German (Deutsch), and Turkish (Türkçe) with expandable architecture
+- **Purpose**: Makes the tool accessible to international users and supports language learning contexts
+- **Trigger**: Language selector on room join screen
+- **Progression**: Select language → All UI updates to selected language → Preference persists
+- **Success criteria**: All text, labels, buttons, and messages display correctly in selected language; new languages can be added easily

-### Role Selection
+### Role Selection and Switching
-- **Functionality**: User chooses between Instructor or Student mode
+- **Functionality**: Users choose between Instructor or Student mode within a room and can switch roles freely
-- **Purpose**: Determines which interface and controls are available, ensuring clean separation of responsibilities
+- **Purpose**: Allows flexible session dynamics where roles can reverse (student becomes instructor for demonstration)
-- **Trigger**: Initial app load or role switch button
+- **Trigger**: After joining room, or via role switch button in any view
-- **Progression**: Landing screen → Role selection cards → Role-specific interface
+- **Progression**: Join room → Role selection → Role-specific interface → Switch role button → Back to role selection
-- **Success criteria**: Correct interface displays with appropriate controls; role persists across sessions
+- **Success criteria**: Correct interface displays with appropriate controls; role can be changed without leaving room; room ID remains visible

+### Visual Range Indicators
+- **Functionality**: Min and max notes are displayed with color-coded visual indicators showing the vocal range
+- **Purpose**: Provides clear visual feedback on the exercise's vocal range boundaries
+- **Trigger**: Whenever min/max notes are displayed
+- **Progression**: Instructor sets range → Visual indicators show min (red/down arrow) and max (blue/up arrow) → Student sees same indicators
+- **Success criteria**: Min note displayed with downward arrow in red tones, max note with upward arrow in blue tones, clear visual hierarchy

 ### Sequence Programming (Instructor Only)
 - **Functionality**: Two input modes - Step sequencer grid for precise note placement, or real-time recording that captures keyboard timing